 As a traditionally trained advertising creative, I’m wearing a huge happy hat over that news.
 Because in the perpetual motion experience that defines the best of modern advertising, a medium labeled as ‘traditional’ as television, still drives engagement.
 It can still push out a message that starts conversations.
 And changes minds.

-Not on it’s own, not in a vacuum, and not at the expense of other engagement points…but still, good TV advertising works.
+Not on its own, not in a vacuum, and not at the expense of other engagement points…but still, good TV advertising works.
 It relies on the power of creativity.
 And it doesn’t stop with TV.
-The trick is to insure that every touchpoint reinforces and advances one message.
+The trick is to ensure that every touchpoint reinforces and advances one message.